jotrumo/data-structures-algorithms/README.md

 # data-structures-algorithms
-A collection of toy problems that I have worked on.
+A collection of toy problems and coding challenges.